markduon/DeepLearningAI-Data-Engineering-Professional-Certificate/Introduction to Data Engineering/week2/README.md

 - Optimal for non-real-time analysis needs

 7\.
 Data Marts: These are subsets of data warehouses focused on specific business areas, making data more accessible for analytics and reporting.

+8\.
+Streaming processing: handles data continuously in near real-time.

+9\.
+Monolithic v.s. modular:
+- Monolithic architecture is like a big, single building where everything is connected tightly together.
+Imagine a large library where all the books, computers, and study areas are in one room.
+This makes it easy to find everything in one place, but if you want to change something, like adding a new section, it can be very complicated and might require a lot of work.
+For example, if a part of the library needs repairs, the whole library might have to close down, which can be frustrating for everyone.
+- On the other hand, modular architecture is like a collection of small, separate buildings that are connected by pathways.
+Each building serves a different purpose, like a reading room, a computer lab, or a café.
+If you want to make changes, like renovating the café, you can do that without affecting the other buildings.
+This flexibility allows for easier updates and improvements over time, making it a more efficient way to manage resources.